naatula/artificial-invaders/challenge_2/README.md

 #### What you need to do

-Modify the OpenCV code to separate the green balls from the yellow ones.
+Modify the OpenCVClient code to separate the green balls from the yellow ones.
 The code is in the camera_controller folder.
 Add logic to your existing solution so that it separates the balls into the correct goals.

+**Note** that there is a small delay at the start of the simulation to ensure the TCP connections are up.

 ### Getting up and running